 If you want to see which works will be in the List A (minor matters) and List B (Archdeacons Permissions), they can be found in this document.

-If you have any questions about this and how it might impact on your particular church and works you have in mind, please contact Emma Bakewell, Parish Buildings and Planning Officer, or Anna Taylor, Parish Buildings and Planning Administrative Assistant.
+If you have any questions about this and how it might impact on your particular church and works you have in mind, please contact Chris Barnes, Church Buildings Officer.